RisingWave feature lifecycle and deprecation

 Over time, features may also be deprecated and eventually removed from the product.
-To ensure transparency and minimize disruption, we have established a clear Feature Deprecation Policy.
-This policy outlines how we communicate and manage feature deprecations, which you can find detailed below.
+To ensure transparency and minimize disruption, we have established a clear feature deprecation policy.
+This policy outlines how we communicate and manage feature deprecations.

 Product release lifecycle